How much do customer reviews really matter

 3. Highlight the best reviews you received everywhere you can

-Whether it’s a testimonial on your homepage or praise-filled product reviews, make it a point to scramble and feature them through as many platforms as you can, including your brand’s social media profiles and even blogs.
+Whether it’s a testimonial on your homepage or praise-filled product reviews, make it a point to spread and feature them on as many platforms as you can, including your brand’s social media profiles and even blogs.
 You could even go to the length of adding links or thumbnails of the reviews to the monthly newsletters that you send out to your customers.

 4. Customize your testimonials